Igorolivei/RockPaperScissors/README.md

 ### Modes
 You can play on the mode Player vs. Computer, where you will be playing against the computer, or play the mode Computer vs. Computer to watch a match of computer against itself.
 Note that in the Computer vs. Computer mode, you need to press "Play Again" everytime that you want a new play.
+There's also the "Best of Five" mode, where you can play against the computer, and the player who have the higher score within five plays (ties are not considered), wins the game.

 ### Symbols
 You can switch the symbols to hand symbols or object symbols using the option on menu.
 If you switch the symbols during a match, the score won't change.